yatoogamii/Programming-Challenges/README.md

 # Challenges

-An list of programming challenges with 4 difficulty
+An list of programming challenges with 4 difficulties

 ## Pratical :hammer: